neilchvz/infrastructure-portfolio/proactive-monitoring/throughput-monitoring/README.md

 generates constant false-positive alerts because real-world throughput is always lower than contracted speed due to the network stack.

-Each threshold is calculated by the senior architect per client, per site, accounting for:
+Each threshold is calculated per client, per site, accounting for:

 - ISP contracted speed
 - Firewall hardware throughput ceiling